TABLE OF CONTENTS

 2. A rejection rule that doesn't accept email to the 'noreply' mailbox.
 The rejection rule notifies the sender that the mailbox is unmonitored, and doesn't accept the email.

-The 'rejection rule' approach is usually simpler for your team as the data is captured directly into the FirstAML platform, instead of having to be gathered from emails and connected to the corresponding cases.
+The 'rejection rule' approach is usually simpler for your team as this encourages clients to upload their data directly into the FirstAML platform, instead of sending it via email.

 Need help?